 Therefore, when people ask me how we can experience collective intelligence in the city, I first suggest they become part of a collective that has a purpose.
 (This could be for volunteering, caregiving, work, or sports.)
 The next step is to discover how your gifts and talents (what makes your heart sing) can contribute to the shared interests of this collective.
 Then the third step is to contribute your energetic passions in service to others and this shared goal.
 In acting and working together to achieve the goal, an experience of collective consciousness will inevitably arise.

-How deep, wide, high or clear that experience of collective consciousness will depend on how the collective can bring together its individual capacities, within the context of the shared goal and with the level of care that weaves together all these qualities.
+How deep, wide, high or clear will be that experience of collective consciousness will depend on how the collective can bring together its individual capacities, within the context of the shared goal and with the level of care that weaves together all these qualities.
 When these align with coherence and resonance, then the quality of collective intelligence can be demonstrated.
 And the more often we repeat this practice, the more likely that collective intelligence will become perpetuated as a quality of our collective experience.

 Referring to the last two blogs I wrote about the experiences of Taizé and Sanctuary – they are both collective practices that manifest collective intelligence not only because of their daily repetition but because they are always offered in service to the greatest good of humanity and all sentient life on Gaia.
 They reinforce for me, the possibility that the collectiveness of a human hive (or city) will create the conditions where collective consciousness has the highest potential to emerge.